-The Device Table in memory consists of seven rows, or "slots", each of which is identified by a unique file number from #0 to #6 (see Figure 6-1 below).
+The Device Table in memory consists of seven rows, or "slots", each of which is identified by a unique file number from #0 to #6.
 The default device address (310) is stored in the Disk Device Address location in the slot opposite #0.
 For this reason, #0 is referred to as the "default file number," and the slot associated with #0 is called the "default slot."